The University of Sheffield

 Sheffield, England S10 2TN

-MSc International Finance and Economics
+MSc in International Finance and Economics

 The Department of Economics at the University of Sheffield has an international reputation for practical and real world economics.